-- 1. Open the front of the rack and access the two disk drive bays, as shown in panel 1 of Figure 6-27. - 2.
+- 1. Open the front of the rack and access the two disk drive bays, as shown in panel 1 of Figure 6-29. - 2.
 Remove the disk drive by depressing its handle lock with your thumb and pulling the handle away from the chassis until the handle disengages the disk drive connector from the blade's backplane connector. - 3.
 Carefully slide the disk drive out of the blade and place it on an ESD-safe surface.
 Do not use the handle to pull the disk drive out of the bay.

-After you remove the disk drive, go to the next section to install a new one, or, power on the IRU according to the instructions in the "Powering the System On and Off" on page 5.
+After you remove the disk drive, go on to the next section "Installing a System Disk Drive" and install the replacement drive.
+Power on the IRU according to the instructions in the "Powering the System On and Off" on page 51.

-Figure 6-27 Removing a Disk Drive
+Figure 6-29 Removing a Disk Drive